mer-hybris/hadk.sailfishos.org/overview.rst

 * Android build chroot (a minimal Ubuntu chroot required to build the Android src)

-During the HA development you'll typically have one window where you build/hack on android code and another where you assemble the Mer glue packages.
+During the HA development you'll typically have one window where you build/hack on Android code and another where you assemble the Mer glue packages.

 The approach is to build the following components in the Android build chroot: